-This document describes the data and metadata delivered to the Copernicus Climate Change Service (C3S) for the Level 2 CO_2 and CH_4 data products retrieved from IASI observations at CNRS-LMD.
+This document describes the data and metadata delivered to the Copernicus Climate Change Service (C3S) for the Level 2 CO2 and CH4 data products retrieved from IASI and AIRS observations at CNRS-LMD.
 These products are mid-tropospheric-averaged dry-air mixing ratios (mole fractions) of CH4 and CO2, retrieved at 9:30 am/pm (local time) from observations made by the IASI and AMSU instruments onboard the European Metop-A (since July 2006) and Metop-B (since February 2013) platforms.
+They also include CO2 mid-tropospheric-averaged dry-air mixing ratios derived from observations made by AIRS and AMSU instruments flying onboard Aqua for the period 2003-2005.